Speech-to-speech models

 In Speech and Telephony tab, check the Enable voice streaming check box.

-Customizing the real-time model behavior
+Customizing the speech-to-speech model behavior

 -

-openai_realtime– for OpenAI models -
+openai_realtime– for OpenAI and Azure OpenAI models -

 gemini_audio– for Gemini models -